Strongly nonlinear Bernstein modes in graphene reveal plasmon-enhanced near-field magnetoabsorption: Discussion

 Finally, we turn to a discussion of the polarization studies of the BM photosignals.
 In the case of circular polarization of the incoming THz radiation, Fig.~\ref{fig4}a, the photoresponse in the vicinity of the CR is strongly enhanced for the CR-active helicity (red curve), while the BM resonance has the same magnitude and shape for both helicities.
 This can be naturally attributed to the insensitivity of the diffracted high-$q$ near-field components of the THz field to the helicity of incoming radiation.
 Indeed, the BM magnetoplasmons are longitudinal waves with a (locally) well defined direction of propagation and thus have lower symmetry compared to the uniform CR mode, which has no such axial asymmetry.

-On the other hand, the diffraction on contacts should be sensitive to the direction of the linearly-polarized radiation, characterized by the angle $\alpha$ of the external THz electric field, while the CR is expected to be $\alpha$-independent.
-These expectations are clearly confirmed by the measurements presented in Figs.~\ref{fig4}b-e, including a strong $\cos^2 \alpha$ component, characteristic of the antenna effect, Fig.~\ref{fig4}c-e, which is observed in the $\alpha$-dependence of $\Delta R$ at $B\sim B_c/2$ for all three frequencies.
-Consequently, the polarization measurements provide clear evidence for the near-field origin of the observed resonances at harmonics of the CR, and therefore, support their interpretation as a consequence of the resonant excitation of the BMs.
+In general, the diffraction on contacts may also be sensitive to the direction of the linearly-polarized radiation, characterized by the angle $\alpha$ of the external THz electric field, while the CR is expected to be $\alpha$-independent.
+These expectations are clearly confirmed by the measurements presented in Figs.~\ref{fig4}b-e, including a strong $\cos^2 \alpha$ component, characteristic of the antenna effect, Figs.~\ref{fig4}c-e, which is observed in the $\alpha$-dependence of $\Delta R$ at $B\sim B_c/2$ for all three frequencies.